Financial

 What type of job can I get after getting my CFP certification?

 While many certified financial planners work for themselves, many companies will, with public credibility, hire you as well.
-For example, you will likely work in a financial planning firm or at a bank.
+For example, you will likely work in a financial planning firm or a bank.

 What types of topics will be covered on the CFP exam?